vincitamore/showcase/README.md

 - Dynamic image modals for project showcases
 - Real-time form validation and submission
 - Built with performance and accessibility in mind
-- Automated deployment via GitHub Actions
+- Automated deployment via GitHub Actions and Vercel

 ## Tech Stack